michaelssavage/TastyTravel-3rdYearProject/functional_spec/functional_spec.md

 ------

 ##### _1.1 Overview_
 The product we plan to develop fits in the category of Travel/Dining.
-We will be developing
-an Android app using Android Studio version 3.5.1.
-The main functionality of our app is to
-help users find locations by journey time rather than physical travel distance.
-The locations
+We will be developing an Android app using Android Studio.
+The main functionality of our app is to help a user and a person they want to meet find a meeting location by journey time rather
-will be customised around personal preference.
+than physical travel distance.
+The locations will be customised around personal preference.

-We plan to incorporate a margin of error of (travel time * 10%).
-For example location X which
+We plan to incorporate a margin of error of (travel time * 10%) for possible destination
-is located twenty minutes away on the bus from person A and twenty minutes by walking
+locations.
+For example, for a travel time of twenty minutes, locations X,Y,Z located in the
-from person B. Options in the range between 18 minutes and 22 minutes away will still be
+range 18 and 22 minutes away will still be considered no matter what selected transport
-considered.
+mode.

 We plan to recommend a top three selection of available meeting points for each search.
 The routes will be ranked according to personal preference of food/drink and travel time.
 If